mattriley/node-module-composer/README-TEMPLATE.md

 ### `configure.merge` or just `configure`: Merge config objects

-`configure.merge`, or simply `configure` takes objects, arrays of objects, and functions and merges them in the order specified using [Lodash merge](https://lodash.com/docs#merge).
+`configure.merge`, or just `configure` takes objects, arrays of objects, and functions and merges them in the order specified using [Lodash merge](https://lodash.com/docs#merge).
 Functions are invoked with the preceeding merged value as an argument, and the result takes the function's place in the merge sequence.

 ```js
 import { configure } from 'module-composer';
 const defaultConfig = { a: 1 };
 const userConfig = { b: 2 };
 const deriveConfig = config => ({ c: config.a + config.b });